-“I want to leave a map so that people can pick it up—my kids can pick it up—and say, ‘Look!
-With this huge tragedy comes huge prosperity,’” says Doug.
+“I want to leave a map so that people can pick it up—my kids can pick it up—and say: ‘Look!
+With this huge tragedy comes huge prosperity,’” he says.
 “I think it works the same for everyone… Whether your trauma is physical or emotional, The Trauma Code gets you moving.”

 * * *

 The Trauma Code will be released in spring 2011.
 For the latest information, visit thetraumacode.com.